 If you’re researching new cars, safety ratings and crash tests are likely to factor into your decision making.
-When you start out your search, there are two well-known sources of crash test ratings: the National Highway Traffic Safety Administration and the Insurance Institute for Highway Safety.
-The both provide valuable information but their testing and scoring methods are different.
+There are two well-known sources of crash test ratings:

-The purpose of the agency then remains the same to this day: to “save lives, prevent injuries and reduce economic costs due to road traffic crashes, through education, research, safety standards and enforcement activity.”
+NHTSA was officially established by the Highway Safety Act of 1970.
+Its mission is to “save lives, prevent injuries and reduce economic costs due to road traffic crashes, through education, research, safety standards and enforcement activity.”
 So minimizing deaths and injuries is its sole motivation.

 When you’re buying a new car, look at both sites.
 It doesn’t hurt to get two points of views.
-Car Pro Show host Jerry Reynolds personally prefers NHTSA, since IIHs represents the insurance industry.
+I personally prefer NHTSA, since IIHs represents the insurance industry.
 That said, IIHS does some good work along with NHTSA so we’d suggest checking out both crash test ratings.